Passive fundraising is a low-effort way to raise money without intensive event planning, major time commitments, or heavy administrative work.

 Inspired to try passive fundraising?
-No sweat—we’ll walk you through 10 easy-to-manage passive fundraising ideas that actually live up to the name:
+No sweat—here are 10 easy-to-manage passive fundraising ideas that actually live up to the name:

-Gift card fundraising is the most effortless way to raise funds for your cause, and programs like RaiseRight make it stress-free and convenient.
+Shopping-based fundraisers are an effortless way to raise funds for your cause, and programs like RaiseRight make it simple, stress-free, and convenient.

 A RaiseRight program means no more knocking on your neighbor’s door asking for money or taking time out of your schedule to plan an event.